bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

 The left head is the one without easing (linear transition) and the right head is the animation with easing.
 Note how the right head accelerates the rotation at the beginning, turning much faster, and then decelerates towards the end of the rotation.
 Both end the rotation at the same time.
-Play both animations side-by-side to see the difference (it’s very clear, once you see it).
+Play both animations side-by-side to see the difference (it's very clear, once you see it).

 #### Animate cropping

-Let’s add a couple more commands below our rotation sentence.
+Let's add a couple more commands below our rotation sentence.
 We want that, after the 360 degree rotation, the animation slices through the head to show the tissues inside.
 For that, we can change the cropping parameters to control the position of the bounding box during the animation.

-- After the first sentence, write the two commands as shown below
+- After the first sentence, write the two commands as shown below:

 ```default
 From frame 0 to frame 35 rotate by 360 degrees horizontally